agussman/deeplens-magiccards/README.md

 ResourceLimitExceeded: An error occurred (ResourceLimitExceeded) when calling the CreateTrainingJob operation: The account-level service limit 'ml.p2.xlarge for training job usage' is 0 Instances, with current utilization of 0 Instances and a request delta of 1 Instances.
 Please contact AWS support to request an increase for this limit.
 ```

+Another issue with training is that the training job will need to be able to access your S3 buckets.
+Ostensibly you can tag the bucket/object with `SageMaker` and a value of `true`.
+I think that works, but it got wonky when I tried to upload the results to `Validation`.
+I ended up creating a new Policy that gave pretty full S3 rights and added it to the Role created via the sagemaker wizard.
+It might have worked if I'd pre-created `validation/test.rec` and tagged the empty file with `SageMaker=true`.

 Another error you may encounter is "An error occurred during deployment.
 Model download failed".
-I'm still trouble shooting this.
+I was able to fix this by turning it off and back on and trying again.

 # Tips and Troubleshooting